Info for Authors – Marketing FAQ

 What is SEO?

 Search Engine Optimization, or SEO in short, is what we do to make sure that your book is easily found online.
-This starts with optimizing your book page on our Websites so that it ranks high in online searches.
-Our Web technology team makes sure that our Website is ideally structured for search engines like Google to find and index our page content.
+This starts with optimizing your book page on our websites so that it ranks high in online searches.
+Our web technology team makes sure that our website is ideally structured for search engines like Google to find and index our page content.

 Our editorial and metadata teams work together to develop the best description for your book.
 They research and analyze search trends and make sure to work the most impactful keywords into the descriptive copy.
-The selection of category or BISAC codes, or series and edition information, are also critical in ensuring that your book appears in all relevant searches.
+The selection of category, or BISAC, or series and edition information, are also critical in ensuring that your book appears in all relevant searches.

-SEO extends well beyond our Website.
+SEO extends well beyond our website.
 The strength of our descriptions and metadata determines how your book will be found and featured on retailer sites and in library catalogs.
-Our video production team ensure that all our video content is tagged with important keywords.
+Our video production team ensures that all our video content is tagged with important keywords.
 And we’re keeping abreast of trends in voice search to make sure that your book can also be found through devices like Alexa or Google Home.

-If you have your own Website and would like guidance on SEO, our Web team would be glad to make recommendations.
+If you have your own website and would like guidance on SEO, our web team would be glad to make recommendations.

-Do I need my own Website?
+Do I need my own website?

-Every author published by the Hachette Book Group has dedicated author and book pages on our corporate Website, hbgusa.com.
-Our Web development team ensures that our book and author pages rank high in search, are optimized for viewing on different screen sizes, and offer easy navigation and purchase options.
-We regularly analyze our Web traffic to ensure that our pages are delivering optimal performance.
+Every author published by Hachette Book Group has dedicated author and book pages on our corporate website, hachettebookgroup.com.
+Our web development team ensures that our book and author pages rank high in searches, are optimized for viewing on different screen sizes, and offer easy navigation and purchase options.
+We regularly analyze our web traffic to ensure that our pages are delivering optimal performance.

-Your book and author pages on hbgusa.com contain all the important information relating to you and your book that a consumer would be looking for, such as title and subtitle, book description, your author biography, retailer links, praise and reviews, publication date, page count, ISBN, and the book jacket and your author photo.
+Your book and author pages on hachettebookgroup.com contain all the important information relating to you and your book that a consumer would look for, such as title and subtitle, book description, your author biography, retailer links, praise and reviews, publication date, page count, ISBN, the book jacket, and your author photo.
 Furthermore, these pages can be enhanced through special content, such as videos, text and audio excerpts, reading guides, and tour information.
-We can also link back to your social accounts.
+We can also link back to your social media accounts.

-Many of our authors decide that their pages on our corporate Website are sufficient.
-Developing your own Website requires some effort in the initial set up as well as ongoing upkeep.
-While Wordpress and other platforms have made it much easier and cheaper to create a professional-looking Website, you may still need to hire a Web designer to create a more customized experience.
+Many of our authors decide that their pages on our corporate website are sufficient.
+Developing your own website requires some effort in the initial set up as well as ongoing upkeep.
+While WordPress and other platforms have made it much easier and cheaper to create a professional-looking website, you may still need to hire a web designer to create a more customized experience.

-If you would like to explore options for creating your own Website, or are thinking about upgrading an older Website, we’re happy to provide advice, recommend online tools, or connect you with designers.
+If you would like to explore options for creating your own website, or are thinking about upgrading an older website, we’re happy to provide advice, recommend online tools, or connect you with designers.
 We can also participate in the development of your personal site by contributing platform and design advice or by providing content such as book jackets and excerpts.

 How can I engage my readers?

 Engaging directly with readers can be a very enriching experience and can help drive sales for your book.
-In addition to pursuing media appearances and interviews, your publicist will actively seek out opportunities to bring you in front of an audience, whether it’s at a bookstore, library, festival, or convention.
-Often, libraries and bookstores in your home town will be a great place to meet and hear from some of your readers.
+In addition to pursuing media appearances and interviews, your publicist will actively seek out opportunities to put you in front of an audience, whether it’s at a bookstore, library, festival, or convention.
+Often, libraries and bookstores in your hometown will be a great place to meet and hear from some of your readers.

 In addition, there are many ways to connect with your readers online.
-We encourage all of our authors to participate in social media as a way of establishing a direct line of communication with your readers and fans.
-Building a profile on social media not only allows you to speak directly to interested readers, but it also can provide valuable audience insights that we can use to refine your marketing campaign.
+We encourage all of our authors to participate in social media as a way of establishing a direct line of communication to readers.
+Building a profile on social media not only allows you to speak directly to interested readers, but it also can provide valuable audience insights that we can then use to refine your marketing campaign.

 Once you have a social profile established, there are many ways in which you can engage your audience.
-You can post about your day-to-day as a writer; ask questions; post polls or quizzes; host sweepstakes; or run a live video Q&A. Refer to our social media guide for more tips and best practices.
+You can post about your day-to-day as a writer; ask questions; post polls or quizzes; host sweepstakes; or run a live video Q&A. Refer to our Social Media Guide for more tips and best practices.

-In addition to your own audience outreach, we will leverage our newsletters, social media profiles, Websites and blogs to bring your book in front of the right audience.
+In addition to your own audience outreach, we will leverage our newsletters, social media profiles, websites and blogs to bring your book to the right audience.
 Our content marketing specialists are always on the lookout for engaging content from the author, such as video interviews, book club material, signed copies for sweepstakes, and more.
 It’s a great way to engage your readers by taking advantage of our extensive audience reach.

 Do I need to be active on social media?

-While many of our authors have learned to leverage social media as a powerful audience development and marketing tool, we recognize that social media can be time consuming and sometimes intimidating.
-Don’t spread yourself too thin but start by focusing on the network that feels more intuitive to you.
+While many of our authors have learned to leverage social media as a powerful audience development and marketing tool, we recognize that social media can be time-consuming and sometimes intimidating.
+Don’t spread yourself too thin; start by focusing on the network that feels most intuitive to you.
 Try to find a way to have fun with the medium and be authentic, while keeping in mind that everything you post on social media is very public and will be shared beyond your circle of followers.
-Our social media guide for authors provides more detailed best practices.
+Our Social Media Guide for authors provides more detailed best practices.

-If you’re still on the fence about joining social media, check out some of your own favorite authors and see if their use of social media provides a blueprint you would want to follow.
+If you’re still on the fence about joining social media, check out some of your own favorite authors and see if their use of social media provides a blueprint you might want to follow.

-It’s a good idea to follow and engage with other authors, your publisher and agent, and other industry contacts.
-By sharing and commenting on their content, you will extend your own reach, be part of the community, and have more to share with your own followers.
+It’s a good idea to follow and engage with other authors, your publisher, your agent, and other industry contacts.
+By sharing and commenting on their content, you will extend your own reach, be part of the community, and will have more to share with your own followers.

 We’re here to help you weigh the pros and cons and determine a good strategy if you need further advice.

-I finished my manuscript, now what?
+I finished my manuscript.
+Now what?

 Congratulations!
 All of us who work in book publishing know how much commitment, vision and hard work it takes to write a book, and we’re excited to work with you through the next steps of getting your book into the hands of readers.
 Our Guide for Authors provides a comprehensive overview of the publication process and timeline, along with helpful tips and resources.

 If you have not done so already, please fill out Hachette’s Author Questionnaire as thoroughly as possible.
-The information you provide us helps publicity and marketing shape their plans, develop new pitches, and opens up new avenues to pursue as your book continues on the road to publication.
+The information you provide helps publicity and marketing shape their plans and develop new pitches, and it opens up new avenues to pursue as your book continues on the road to publication.
 You can access the questionnaire through the HBG Author Portal.

-Once the manuscript is finalized, marketing and publicity swings into full gear.
-We will produce advance reading copies (ARCs) or galleys and send those out to reviewers and influencers.
-Our publicity department will discuss their media strategy with you and seek your advice on key media targets.
-It is important that you plan on actively participating in the media roll-out of your book.
+Once the manuscript is finalized, marketing and publicity swing into full gear.
+We will produce advance reading copies (ARCs), or galleys, and send those out to reviewers and influencers.
+Our publicity department will discuss media strategy with you and seek your advice on key media targets.
+It is important that you plan to actively participate in the media roll-out of your book.
 The most effective marketing is authentic and unique to you as the author.
-In other words – your readers want to hear from you!
-The most critical time in terms of your availability for publicity are typically the month before and six weeks after on-sale date.
+In other words, your readers want to hear from you!
+The most critical times in terms of your availability for publicity are typically the month before and six weeks after the on-sale date.

 Social media has become a key component in the successful launch of a book.
-We encourage you to keep your followers engaged by posting about major milestones in the publication of your book: the completion of your manuscript being one of those great moments to share with your fans.
-Please refer to our social media guide for authors for more advice on how to leverage social media to support the marketing of your book.
+We encourage you to keep your followers engaged by posting about major milestones in the publication of your book: the completion of your manuscript is one of those great moments to share with your readers.
+Please refer to our Social Media Guide for authors for more advice on how to leverage social media to support the marketing of your book.
 We will use our own social media channels to amplify your posts and run social media ads to expand the reach of our campaign.

 The marketing team will finalize their advertising and promotional plans and begin working with you to finalize the creative direction of our marketing.
 We welcome your feedback and participation in the process.